Free representations of outer automorphism groups of free products via characteristic abelian coverings: Abstract

 \section{Abstract}

 Given a free product $G$, we investigate the existence of faithful free representations of the outer automorphism group $\Out(G)$, or in other words of embeddings of $\Out(G)$ into $\Out\left(F_m\right)$ for some $m$.
-We base our work on a paper of Bridson and Vogtmann in which they construct embeddings of $\Out\left(F_n\right)$ into $\Out\left(F_m\right)$ for some values of $n$ and $m$ by interpreting $\Out\left(F_n\right)$ as the group of homotopy equivalences of a graph $X$ of genus $n$, and by lifting homotopy equivalences of $X$ to a characteristic abelian cover of genus $m$.
-In order to adapt their method to a free product $G$, we view $G$ as the fundamental group of a graph of groups, and we explain how to obtain notions of homotopy and coverings for graphs of groups by considering the action on a Bass-Serre tree.
-Using these notions, as well as a presentation of $\Out(G)$ due to Fuchs-Rabinovich, we show for instance that $\Out(G)$ has a faithful free representation when $G=F_d\ast G_{d+1}\ast\cdots\ast G_n$, with $F_d$ free of rank $d$ and $G_i$ finite abelian of order coprime to $n-1$.
+This is based on a work of Bridson and Vogtmann in which they construct embeddings of $\Out\left(F_n\right)$ into $\Out\left(F_m\right)$ for some values of $n$ and $m$ by interpreting $\Out\left(F_n\right)$ as the group of homotopy equivalences of a graph $X$ of genus $n$, and by lifting homotopy equivalences of $X$ to a characteristic abelian cover of genus $m$.
+Our construction for a free product $G$, using a presentation of $\Out(G)$ due to Fuchs-Rabinovich, is written as an algebraic proof, but it is directly inspired by Bridson and Vogtmann's topological method and can be interpreted as lifting homotopy equivalences of a graph of groups.
+For instance, we obtain a faithful free representation of $\Out(G)$ when $G=F_d\ast G_{d+1}\ast\cdots\ast G_n$, with $F_d$ free of rank $d$ and $G_i$ finite abelian of order coprime to $n-1$.